thesheepcat/K-indexer/API_TECHNICAL_SPECIFICATIONS.md

    - Scope: Fetch complete details for a single post or reply with voting status

 8. **`get-notifications-count`** - Count notifications for a user
-   - Scope: Get the total count of unread notifications (posts, replies, and votes that mention the user)
+   - Scope: Get the total count of unread notifications (posts, replies, votes that mention the user, and quotes of user's content)

 9. **`get-notifications`** - Retrieve notifications for a user
-   - Scope: Fetch paginated notifications including posts, replies, and votes mentioning the user with full details
+   - Scope: Fetch paginated notifications including posts, replies, votes mentioning the user, and quotes of user's content with full details

 ## General Pagination Rules